You can use the

 is set to 0, there is no waiting period, and a suspected member

-is liable for expulsion immediately after the 5-second detection
+is liable for expulsion immediately after the initial 5-second

-meaning that a suspected member is liable for expulsion 5
+suspected member is liable for expulsion 5 seconds after the

-seconds after the 5-second detection period.
-It is not mandatory
+5-second detection period has expired.
+It is not mandatory for

 but it is recommended in order to avoid unexpected expulsions.